Antonio Area Freeway System

 state's toll tag agency.
 These tags are mounted inside the

-windshield of the vehicle and contain an identifier code.
+windshield of the vehicle and contain a radio frequency ID (RFID) chip

 Electronic tag readers would be located at strategic locations along